 When to Contact an Experienced Lawyer

 If you have been sexually harassed at work, please do not suffer in silence.
-Our Los Angeles sexual harassment lawyers at Kingsley & Kingsley Lawyers have helped uphold employee rights for nearly 40 years.
-We have the knowledge, experience and resources to fight for you and win.
+Sexual harassment victims are well advised to learn their rights under California law.
+Our Los Angeles sexual harassment lawyers at Kingsley and Kingsley Employment Lawyers have helped uphold employee rights for nearly 40 years.
+Using an employment attorney can help your case several ways.
+We have the knowledge, experience, and resources to fight for any victim of sexual harassment and win.
+Let us guide you though the legal process.
+Call or fill out our contact form today to schedule a free consultation.
+Our experienced Los Angeles sexual harassment attorney fight for you.
 We also offer a no-win-no-fee guarantee, which means we don't charge fees unless we win for you.